NEGRAH-S/pythonManagement/README.md

 # python-Managemanet
-its a python project for grocery management system using various concept of loop ,DS ,Array, Dictionary etc for running this onto ur system u need to setup ur device and u must have a version above 3.7 of python a set up Python IDLe ia enough to run this project and its open to contribution
+Its a python project for grocery management system using various concept of loop ,DS ,Array, Dictionary, Tupples , Recursion etc
+For running this onto your system you need to setup your device with Python or anaconda and u must have a version 3.7 or above of python.
+Also, u need a MySQL setup completed in your local device.
+A set up Python IDLe along with SQL is  enough to run this project and its open to contribution .